machaao/machaao-samples/README.md

 # Machaao Mini Apps Platform - Integration Documentation via Android + Webchat SDKs 🤖

-Make your messenger bot run in your own android / web.
+Make your chatbot run in your own android / web.

 The following code contains sample mini apps along with their server and android client components using MACHAAO Conversational Platform